ashjam2005/cse15l-lab-reports/ThirdLabReport.md

 ## Third type
 ### grep -n "some string" <name of .txt file>

-This is responsible for stating the line numbers where a certain string exists
+This is responsible for stating the line numbers where a certain string exists.
+Below are two examples illustrating the effect.

 ```
 # First code block